Collapsible content

 This gives us an opportunity to work through the issues that relate to each individual.
 The remaining two session are joint sessions where common goals will be worked on together.

-My child has additional needs - is coaching right for them?
+I have additional needs - is coaching right for me?

 Coaching is a great option for those with additional needs.
-Whether their additional needs arise from family circumstances, disability, health or medical concerns, neurodivergence, English being an additional language or cultural differences, coaching offers a safe space to work on social, emotional, cognitive and behavioural skills that will enhance your child's experience of the change to which they are adapting.
+Whether the additional needs arise from family circumstances, disability, health or medical concerns, neurodivergence, English being an additional language or cultural differences, coaching offers a safe space to work on social, emotional, cognitive and behavioural skills that will enhance resilience and facilitate positive growth.

 (Please note that coaching is not a replacement for appropriate medical care, physical or psychological therapies or language tuition, however it can be an effective modality alongside such support.)